cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Labels

-We make us of labels on **all** entities so they can be easier selected/searched for with kubectl.
+We make use of labels on **all** entities so they can be easier selected/searched for with kubectl.

 - The structure for **Labels** (and with this for **Selectors**) has 2 levels.
 On the first level we want to separate **Bulletinboard-Ads** from **Bulletinboard-Users**.
 For this we introduce the **Label** `component` with value `ads` or `users`.
 On the second level we separate the App-part from the Database-part within each "Component".
 Here we introduce the **Label** `module` with value `app` or `db`.